AdobeDocs/campaign-classic.en/help/web/using/content-editor-interface.md

 You can:

-* Determine the display for one or several blocks, refer to [Defining a visibility condition](../../web/using/editing-content.md#defining-a-visibility-condition),
+* Determine the display for one or several blocks, refer to [Define a visibility condition](../../web/using/editing-content.md#defining-a-visibility-condition),
-* Define the borders and frames, refer to [Adding a border and background](../../web/using/editing-content.md#adding-a-border-and-background),
+* Define the borders and frames, refer to [Add a border and background](../../web/using/editing-content.md#adding-a-border-and-background),
-* Define image attributes (size, caption), refer to [Editing image properties](../../web/using/editing-content.md#editing-image-properties),
+* Define image attributes (size, caption), refer to [Edit image properties](../../web/using/editing-content.md#editing-image-properties),
-* Link the database to a form element (input zone, checkbox), refer to [Changing the data properties for a form](../../web/using/editing-content.md#changing-the-data-properties-for-a-form),
+* Link the database to a form element (input zone, checkbox), refer to [Change the data properties for a form](../../web/using/editing-content.md#changing-the-data-properties-for-a-form),
-* Make a part of a form mandatory, refer to [Changing the data properties for a form](../../web/using/editing-content.md#changing-the-data-properties-for-a-form),
+* Make a part of a form mandatory, refer to [Change the data properties for a form](../../web/using/editing-content.md#changing-the-data-properties-for-a-form),
-* Define an action for a button, refer to [Adding an action to a button](../../web/using/editing-content.md#adding-an-action-to-a-button).
+* Define an action for a button, refer to [Add an action to a button](../../web/using/editing-content.md#adding-an-action-to-a-button).

 ## Content toolbar {#content-toolbar}